Legion Pulse Review

 Legion Pulse doesn’t contain creatine, or other direct strength enhancers.
 However, the caffeine dosage is strong enough to make your nerve impulses deliver stronger reactions.

 Pulse doesn’t just contain l-citrulline… It contains l-citrulline malate.
-That malate component is basically pure energy for your muscle cells.
-Pair this with the beta-alanine and caffeine in Pulse and your endurance will notably improve.
+That malate component is basically an endurance aid for your muscle cells.
+Pair this with the beta-alanine and caffeine in Pulse and your endurance will improve.
 Just make sure to stay hydrated and not rev up your heart-rate too crazy since the caffeine is high.

 Since Pulse doesn’t include any grey-area stimulants, the come-down is relatively clean and easy.
 The l-theanine greatly helps as well, but a 300+ caffeine dosage is never going to be totally graceful.
 With this in mind, for days that you don’t feel the utmost need to take Pulse, let it slide or only take half a serving.

-One thing that separates Pulse pre workout from the pack besides including hugely dosed ingredients, is their dedication to clean flavoring and sweetening.
+One thing that separates Pulse pre workout from the pack is their dedication to clean flavoring and sweetening.
 With that, understand that Pulse isn’t going to taste like candy.
 However, thanks to the 4 grams of carbs in there- the flavor is definitely doable on a daily basis and not at all a reason to deter from this product.

 Pulse isn’t the only value-packed clinically dosed pre workout.